-You need to target people that are really close to making a purchase—people that are looking for information with credit cards in their hands.
+You need to target people who are really close to making a purchase—people who are looking for information with credit cards in their hands.

 With a blog, this means you need to write affiliate posts that rank high on Google.

 At the end of the day, you should write blog posts that rank high for searches similar to “Best Running Shoes for Kids” for example.

 Someone searching for this is looking to find a pair of shoes and is ready to purchase right away.